 From 1989 to 1993, I worked weekday evenings and weekends for the Ridgefield Water Supply Company, minding the reservoir and 4 pumping stations.
 A dream job!
-Sadly, eventually I was replaced by automation.
+Sadly, I was eventually replaced by automation.

-From 1987-1988, I lived and worked in the heart of NYC's SOHO art district, both at Five Eggs (a pre-empire Japanese artifacts shop), and at JD Canvas' toy shop.
+From 1987-1988, I lived and worked in the heart of NYC's SOHO art district, both at Five Eggs (a pre-empire Japanese artifacts shop), and at JD Canvas toy shop.

-- From early 1986 to late 1987, I worked as the maintenance man at an actual Tibetan monastery in Woodstock, NY., Karma Triyana Dharmachakra, where I also lived, studied and practiced according to Tibetan Buddhist methods for two years.
+From early 1986 to late 1987, I worked as the maintenance man at an actual Tibetan monastery in Woodstock, NY., Karma Triyana Dharmachakra, where I also lived, studied, and practiced according to Tibetan Buddhist methods for two years.

-- In 1984 I worked for Miller Advertising in NYC, the largest classified ad agency in the world.
+In 1984 I worked for Miller Advertising in NYC, the largest classified ad agency in the world.
 I placed the ads (mostly with the NY Times) for the CEO's accounts.

-Since 1982 I have been a certified instructor of the Technologies for Creating® courses developed by Robert Fritz.
+Since 1982 I have been a certified instructor of the Technologies for Creating courses developed by Robert Fritz.
 I have been on staff at Winston-Salem's Sawtooth Center (2001) teaching these courses, as "Create Your Life!" as well as presenting the course in private settings at peoples' homes.

-- From 1977 through 1984, I performed prolonged stints as a street musician playing flute in and underneath Cambridge, MA (their first "allowed" street musician), where I eventually instigated the "Music Under Boston" program that brought street musicians of all genres into the subway stations of Cambridge and Boston; and in NYC as a regular feature of the SOHO art district, the corner of Wall and Broadway, and at the front stairway of the Metropolitan Museum of Fine Art on Fifth Ave.
-(I was the only street musician ever allowed there - the police would chase the darn mimes away when I arrived!)
-Have now been playing flute for over fifty years, starting in third grade at age 9.
+From 1977 through 1984, I performed prolonged stints as a street musician playing flute in and underneath Cambridge, MA (their first "allowed" street musician), where I eventually instigated the "Music Under Boston" program that brought street musicians of all genres into the subway stations of Cambridge and Boston; and in NYC as a regular feature of the SOHO art district, the corner of Wall and Broadway, and at the front stairway of the Metropolitan Museum of Fine Art on Fifth Ave.
+(I was the only street musician ever allowed there - the police would chase the mimes away when I arrived!)
+Have now been playing flute for over sixty years, starting in third grade at age 9.

 Not-For-Profit Work Experience:

-July 2012 joined SCORE (the Service Corp of Retired Executives, the volunteer arm of the Small Business Administration) and was made a member of the board and named Technology Chair in November, 2012.
+July 2012 joined SCORE (formerly called the "Service Corp of Retired Executives", the volunteer arm of the Small Business Administration) and was made a member of the board and named Technology Chair in November 2012.

-- From 1976 to 1979 - Political interface and public "front man" for The Foundation for the Alliance of the Cultural Arts and Humanities, and Artisphere, in Boston, MA - The Foundation and "working arm" of a multifaceted arts-and-artists support non-profit.
-Based upon my charter written earlier for Biospheres, we embraced projects such as artist housing, street fairs, craft fairs (very early!), and building conversions, with variable success, but with much support from city and government leadership acquired by said "front man."
+From 1976 to 1979 - Political interface and public "front man" for Boston, MA based "Foundation for the Alliance of the Cultural Arts and Humanities," and its so-called "working arm" - "Artisphere", the two being multifaceted arts-and-artists support non-profit organizations.
+Based upon my charter written earlier for Biospheres (see below), we embraced projects such as artist housing, street fairs, craft fairs (some of the first!), and large-scale building conversions, with variable success, but with much support from city and government leadership acquired by said "front man" (me).

-In 1971 (my senior year in High School), co-brainstormed Aurora Productions to produce "micro Woodstock" festivals featuring local bands, such of which were in abundance at that time.
+In 1971 (my senior year in High School), I co-brainstormed Aurora Productions to produce "micro Woodstock" festivals featuring local bands, such of which were in abundance at that time.
 Produced only one show, but it was a good one!

 Areas of Expertise